-TABLE 65; Summary of Current Housing Tendencies: Cornelia / Ntswanatsatsi Urban Area
+TABLE 88; Summary of Current Housing Tendencies: Cornelia / Ntswanatsatsi Urban Area

-Residential Erven Structures Erf & Land Precinct Occupied Available Total Permanent Structures Temporary Structures Informal Settlements Requirements (Determined By Council) Cornelia 574 45 619 574 - Provision of at least Ntswanatsatsi 942 5 942 470 472 1000 erven is TOTAL 1 516 45 1 561 1 044 472 900 immediately required
+Residential Erven Structures Erf & Land Precinct Occupied Available Total Permanent Structures Temporary Structures Informal Settlements Requirements (Determined By Council) Cornelia 574 45 619 574 - Provision of at least Ntswanatsatsi 942 5 942 470 472 1000 erven is immediately required TOTAL 1 516 45 1 561 1 044 472 900 illillediately required

 - R1: In an attempt to satisfy the short term need for residential erven, limited extension of Ntswanatsatsi is feasible to the north-west of the existing precinct. - R3: Limited extension of Ntswanatsatsi is also feasible to the north of the existing precinct.
 Funding has of late been acquired to purchase a portion of the remainder of the Farm Liefgekoszen 668 for this purpose.
-Development further north is restricted by the impact of a 500m building restriction area, associated with the nearby located sewerage works (close to a significant tributary of Skoon spruit).
+Development further north is restricted by the impact of a 500m building restriction area, associated with the nearby located sewerage works (close to a significant tributary of Skoon spruit). - R2: Long term development of the settlement should see a preference towards the Warden/Villiers Road and a substantial portion of the hinterland is available therefore.